 - The homes must be free of liens other than mortgages or home equity loans

-- If there is a mortgage, it must be current with no late payments in the past 12 months
+- If there is a mortgage, it must be current with no missed payments in the past 12 months

 - The home/property appraisal value cannot be greater than $247,285 after repairs